 About Jason Masciarelli

 In 2000, I co-founded Theikos — one of the first Salesforce-focused consulting firms in the country.
+Building it was not a straight line.
+We were self-funded from day one, and there were moments where the obstacles felt genuinely overwhelming — the kind that test whether you actually believe in what you're building.
+We pushed through.
 What made Theikos different wasn't just scale — it was the model.
 We built one of the first Salesforce partner operations in India, creating a global CRM delivery approach that was genuinely novel at the time.
 It worked: we were regularly getting customers live and delivering real business impact in under 60 days.
 Over eight years we grew entirely organically, from two consultants to 100+, completing more than 1,000 client implementations.
 When it was time to scale beyond what organic growth could support, I orchestrated a capital raise from Salesforce Ventures and a VC firm to fund a merger with Astadia — creating a 500-person global Salesforce firm.

 I moved to Singapore to help the combined company leverage the India center of excellence we'd built and expand further across Asia — helping companies throughout the region get more from Salesforce and the emerging wave of SaaS platforms.
 Still based in Singapore, I then joined BigMachines to lead sales across Asia Pacific and Japan, working with enterprise clients on CPQ and lead-to-order transformation, and left just ahead of their acquisition by Oracle.